a0r262s/UI-Testing--uiautomator/README.md

 For example : Just 'opening' the project in Android Studio, and following the instructions from UI Testing, 'Package R does not exist' error was occured.
 And then 'Importing' project, the error was "[dx] no classfiles specified".
 I googled for these issues and it was hints that I tried but none was helpful.
-Then by following the steps below the errors and problems has been solved.
+Then by following the steps below the errors and problems have been solved.

 Import project SkeletonApp in Android Studio with the default settings.
 Nothing has been changed.